jfarley248/MEAT/README.md

 ### [Download Here](https://github.com/jfarley248/MEAT/releases/tag/v1.0.3)

 ##### Requirements to run from source
-* Windows Machine
+* Windows or Linux
-* Python 3.7.4 or 3.7.2 (M2Crypto issues, more Python versions will be tested)
+* Python 3.7.4 or 3.7.2
+* Pip packages seen in requirements.txt

 ## Types of Acquisitions Supported